-"It's so important to identify new treatment opportunities and provide innovative therapies like OsteoCool to help us achieve positive outcomes with this patient population.
-At Duke, we have brought together a multidisciplinary team around spinal metastases management... [and] we've found that we can do much more for these patients than we can independently." – Tom Hopkins, MD, Duke University School of Medicine, Durham, NC.
+"It's so important to identify new treatment opportunities and provide innovative therapies like OsteoCool™ RF ablation to help us achieve positive outcomes with this patient population.
+At Duke, we have brought together a multidisciplinary team around spinal metastases management... [and] we've found that we can do much more for these patients than we can independently."

-Learn how the OsteoCool procedure affected Cory’s quality of life.
+Learn how the OsteoCool™ ablation procedure affected Cory’s quality of life.

 Wallace AN, Greenwood TJ, Jennings JW.
 Radiofrequency ablation and vertebral augmentation for palliation of painful spinal metastases.
 J Neurooncol.
-2015;124(1); 15; 707-712.
+2015;124(1):111-118